gpeterson406/Greenwood_Book/_book/09-caseStudies.md

 The ANOVA reference-coding notation was used to focus on the coefficients that were "turned on" and their interpretation without getting bogged down in the full power (and notation) of general linear models.
+\index{reference coding}

 \indent The same equivalence is possible to equate our work in the Two-Way ANOVA interaction model,
+\index{model!interaction}

 $$y_{ijk} = \alpha + \tau_j + \gamma_k + \omega_{jk} + \varepsilon_{ijk},$$

 with the regression notation from the MLR model with an interaction:
+\index{model!MLR!interaction}

 $$\begin{array}{rc}
 y_i=&\beta_0 + \beta_1x_i +\beta_2I_{\text{Level }2,i}+\beta_3I_{\text{Level }3,i}